stephen-sorley/give-lively-simple/README.md

 If you're using Astro, you can just copy this file straight into your project, along with the three main files described above (gl-simple-builder.ts, gl-simple-runtime.ts, and gl-simple.css), and it will work out of the box, will full typescript support for the config options.

+You can see an example of the Astro component being used [here](https://github.com/Christians-Concerned-for-the-Community/website-cccgainesville-org/blob/main/src/pages/give.astro), and you can see the produced page [here](https://staging.cccgainesville.org/give).

 The builder exports a single function (`createHTML()`), that takes only one argument of type `CreateHTMLOptions`.
 Thorough comments on each configuration option are provided at the top of [`gl-simple-builder.ts`](gl-simple-builder.ts).